 The campsite with the green grass

 The first 30 kilometers of the day were super nice.
-There was a light breeze coming from the sea, the air smelled salty and there was a sweet scent coming from the bushes along the road.
-The temperature was perfect and the road flat.
+A light breeze came from the sea, the air smelled salty, and a sweet scent came from the bushes along the road.
+The temperature was perfect, and the road was flat.
 We looked out over the misty sea while the sun rose.
 There were many other cyclists.
-After a long stretch of road we went into the hills.
-From the road we could nicely see how all the infrastructure had formed.
+After a long stretch of road, we went into the hills.
+From the road, we could see how all the infrastructure had formed.
 Below our 80 km/h road lay a narrow decayed road carved through the rocks.
 It must have been there for hundreds of years.
-Then there was the road we were one that was probably a few decades old.
+Then there was the road we were on that was probably a few decades old.
 A hundred meters above us, higher up in the mountains, ran the highway, which was the newest, most level, and filled with bridges and overpasses.
-After some climbing we reached a nice viewpoint.
+After some climbing, we reached a nice viewpoint.

 View towards the east